Updated: Jul 16

 The signed e-invoice data along with IRN (same JSON data returned by the IRP to the seller) will be sent to E-Way Bill System and to the GST System.

-Similarly, GST system will auto-populate the details in GSTR-1 and GSTR-2A.
+Similarly, the GST system will auto-populate the details in GSTR-1 and GSTR-2A.

 Buyer will get real-time visibility in GSTR-2A for confirming the ITC of the invoice uploaded by the supplier.

-With e-invoice already been implemented for bigger businesses and nearing deadline of implementing e-invoicing for 50 crores and above businesses, it is a necessity for the business to have an accounting or ERP software which will help you seamlessly generate e-invoice without impacting the way you use to operate your business.
-While the applicability of the e-invoice is for the business more than 50 crores from 1st April,21, the long-term vision of the council is to implement the new e-invoicing system for all taxpayers irrespective of the turnover threshold.
+With e-invoice already being implemented for bigger businesses and nearing the deadline of implementing e-invoicing for 5 crores and above businesses, it is a necessity for the business to have an accounting or ERP software that will help you seamlessly generate e-invoice without impacting the way you use to operate your business.
+While the applicability of the e-invoice is for the business of more than 5 crores from 1st August, 2023, the long-term vision of the council is to implement the new e-invoicing system for all taxpayers irrespective of the turnover threshold.